MPvHarmelen/coref-experiment/README.md

 You can run separate parts of the experiment manually by calling the script that does it.

+# Data Selection
+`$allfiles` in `collect_data.sh` determines which files are considered as input data.
+By default a development set of 103 random files from SoNar-1 are used, but you can use all data by commenting the lines with the 103 files and uncommenting the following line:

+    allfiles=`ls "$indir"`

 # What it does
 Every script `source`s `shared_constants.sh` for the configuration and `run.sh` orchestrates everything.
 If the output directory does not exist, `run.sh` creates it and otherwise exits to prevent overwriting a previous experiment.
 Then it calls the following scripts in the order listed: